stepzen-dev/snippets/reshape/README.md

 Subsetting is simply defining types that contain omit fields from a backend that you do not want to expose.

 See the sample schema in [subset](subset/README.md)

+### Fields

+Fields shows how root operation type fields can hidden and replaced with variants with renaming, constrained arguments, default arguments etc.

+See the sample schema in [fields](fields/README.md)